designsecurity/security-bugtracker/README.md

 - [Owasp ZAP](https://www.zaproxy.org/)

 ## Installation
-Change at the top of `docker-compose.yml` file the default credentials values with secure ones.
+Change, at the top of `docker-compose.yml` file, the default credential to secure values.

-Use docker-composer to build the images and run the containers:
+Use `docker-compose` to build the docker images and run the containers:
 ```
 docker-compose build
 docker-compose up
 ```

-Go to http://localhost:1080/setup/install.php and complete the installation of webissues (you just have to create an administrator account on the last screen of the setup) then go to http://localhost:1080/client/securityplugin.php and install the webissues' security plugin.
+Go to http://localhost:1080/setup/install.php and complete the installation of webissues (you just have to create an administrator account on the last screen of the setup) then go to http://localhost:1080/client/securityplugin.php and install the "webissues security plugin".

-Login to webissues as administrator and create a normal account with username and passwords equals to `OPENVAS_WEBISSUES_USERNAME` and `OPENVAS_WEBISSUES_PASSWORD` defined in the `docker-compose.yml` file.
+Login to webissues as administrator and create a normal account with username and password equals to `OPENVAS_WEBISSUES_USERNAME` and `OPENVAS_WEBISSUES_PASSWORD` defined in the `docker-compose.yml` file.

 ## Configuration
 The first time, after the installation, run: